 The public moratoria applied did not lead to derecognition.
 In particular, this is because the moratoria are typically below one year and in most cases the contractual interest continues to accrue during the suspension phase.
 In the statement of income, the modification gain or loss is presented in the line 'Interest income' under 'Net interest income' if the modification relates to financial assets in Stage 1.
-For financial assets, the modification gain or loss is presented in the line 'Net impairment loss on financial instruments'.
+For financial assets in Stage 2 and 3 and POCI financial assets, the modification gain or loss is presented in the line 'Net impairment loss on financial instruments'.